Up to 96 players will duke it out to determine who is the best TCG player on PokeBeach!

 Registering for the Tournament

-By registering for this tournament, you agree that you have read and accepted all the conditions in this post and all of PokeBeach’s rules and regulations.
+By registering for this tournament, you agree that you have read this post and you agree to follow PokeBeach’s rules.
 To register, copy and paste these questions into a post below and bold your answers.
-Promise breakers will be ignored.

 - Are you a PokeBeach premium member?